 Coronary artery disease (CAD) remains the leading cause of death in the United States.
 CAD is hardening and narrowing of the coronary arteries wrap around the heart.
-The most common cause of death in women over 50 is DAC and not cancer.
-The same goes for men.
+The most common cause of death in both women and men over 50 is CAD, and not cancer.

-Your heart is about the size of a fist.
-This organ is located behind the breastbone in the center of your chest, between the right and left lung.
+The human heart is about the size of a fist.
+It is located behind the breastbone in the center of your chest, between the right and left lung.

-Coronary arteries are the arteries located on the surface of the heart – that supply oxygen and nutrients to the heart muscle to work effectively.
+Coronary arteries are located on the surface of the heart and supply oxygen and nutrients to the heart muscle to work effectively.

-The right coronary artery feeds the right and bottom side of the heart.
-The left anterior descending feeds the front left and the circumflex artery supplies the back of the heart.
+The right coronary artery feeds the right and bottom sides of the heart.
+The left anterior descending feeds the front left, and the circumflex artery supplies the back of the heart.
 When these arteries become blocked by plaque buildup, they become narrow, in a process known as atherosclerosis.